 Sometimes You Have to Pivot

 I create design plans that are tailored very specifically to each client.
-I scour their inspiration images, I ask them questions, I have them fill out an extensive style questionnaire.
+I scour their inspiration images, I ask them questions, and I have them fill out an extensive style questionnaire.
 Still, there are always a few items they want to change after I show them my presentation.
-Below is an example of a pivot for an Upper West Side ladies' lounge: the mood board on the left is my original vision, the one on the right reflects the edits.
+Below is an example of a pivot for an Upper West Side ladies' lounge: the mood board on the left is my original vision, and the one on the right reflects the edits.
 We went from gold to silver and added a few modern touches.

 Can you spot the subtle shifts?